rdp/7zip-clone/DOC/readme.txt

 How to compile
 --------------
-To compile sources you need Visual C++ 6.0.
+To compile sources you need Visual C++ 6.0 or above.
-For compiling some files you also need new Platform SDK from Microsoft' Site: http://www.microsoft.com/msdownload/platformsdk/sdkupdate/psdk-full.htm or
+For compiling some files, if you have Visual C++ 6.0, you also need new Platform SDK from Microsoft' Site: http://www.microsoft.com/msdownload/platformsdk/sdkupdate/psdk-full.htm or